 Key Takeaways

-- The #1 reported scam is the Fake QR Code Parking Meter Scam
+- The #1 reported scam is the Fake QR Code Parking Meter Scam.

-- 4 of 7 scams are rated high risk
+- 4 of 7 scams are rated high risk.

-- Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+- Use app-based ride services (Uber, Lyft) instead of unmarked vehicles or unlicensed cabs.

-- Never accept unsolicited offers from strangers near tourist sites in Austin
+- Never accept unsolicited offers from strangers near tourist sites in Austin.

 ⚡ Quick Safety Tips

-- Austin is a generally safe city for tourists, but Dirty Sixth Street (East 6th between Congress and I-35) requires serious caution late at night — fights, aggressive panhandling, and fake rideshare drivers are common after midnight
+- Austin is a generally safe city for tourists, but Dirty Sixth Street (East 6th between Congress and I-35) requires serious caution late at night — fights, aggressive panhandling, and fake rideshare drivers are common after midnight.

 - Never scan QR codes on parking meters in Austin — the city does not use QR codes for parking.
-Use the Park ATX app, coins, or insert your card directly into the pay station
+Use the Park ATX app, coins, or insert your card directly into the pay station.

-- During SXSW, ACL, and F1 weekends, scammers are especially active — buy tickets only from official sources, verify vacation rentals through major platforms, and watch for fake parking attendants in downtown lots
+- During SXSW, ACL, and F1 weekends, scammers are especially active — buy tickets only from official sources, verify vacation rentals through major platforms, and watch for fake parking attendants in downtown lots.

 - Use Uber and Lyft for late-night transportation, but always verify the driver's name, photo, and license plate in the app before getting in.
-Never get into an unmarked vehicle, even if you are tired of waiting
+Never get into an unmarked vehicle, even if you are tired of waiting.

 The 7 Scams